SE357-TMS/SE357-TMS.github.io/.rules/01-rules.md

 ## Diagrams

 - Sequence diagrams contains actor, boundary (view, can be more than 1), controller (like the controller in backend), entity in UPPERCASE (database level)
-- Activity diagrams contains 3 "swimlanes": actor, system, database
+- Activity diagrams contains 2 "swimlanes": actor, system.

 ## Steps